jojo61/vdr-plugin-softhdcuvid/README.md

 This is a fork of johns original softhddevice work and I reworked ist to support HEVC with CUDA and opengl output.
 Currently I have tested it with a GTX 1050 from NVIDIA.
-HD and UHD ist working, but SD ist instable.
+SD, HD and UHD is working.

 Current Status NVIDA:
 The CUDA driver supports HEVC with 8 Bit and 10 Bit up to UHD resolution.
 Opengl is able to output also 10 Bit, but NVIDIA does not support to output 10 Bit via HDMI.